tfalkowski/googlePlacesApp/README.md

     http://localhost:8000

 ### Rest API v1
-Rest API v1 is protected by HTTP Basic Authentication, which requires login and password.
+Rest API v1 is protected by HTTP Basic Authentication which requires login and password.

 Use default user:

-    login: user
+    Login: user
-    password: password
+    Password: password

 API responses are available in JSON format.
 They are also cacheable using HTTP cache.